sbatson5/imposter-syndrome-blog/content/posts/2019-06-07---The-Art-of-the-Code-Review.md

 When I received this comment, I panicked; mostly because I'm a sensitive person, but also because I really respected and looked up to the engineer who left this comment.
 I didn't want her to think I was stupid.

-But the truth of the matter was *I didn't use a Service because I didn't know what Services were in Ember.*
+But the truth of the matter was <strong>I didn't use a Service because I didn't know what Services were in Ember.</strong>
 I was still learning modern JavaScript at the time, not to mention the nuances of the framework.
 Even if I had 10 years of experience, there is still a chance that I just didn't know what Services did in Ember.